After ten years of travel, I can definitively say that New Zealand is one of my favourite countries.

 If you’re an older traveller and put off by the thought of staying in hostels, don’t be!
 You can stay in a private room to still receive privacy and quiet, you’re unlikely to be the oldest person there, and most hostels these days are modern, clean, and centrally located.
 There are plenty of older travellers in hostels in New Zealand, from middle-aged couples to solo septuagenarians on a trip of a lifetime.
 As long as you check the reviews of any hostel you book to make sure nobody refers to them as a party hostel, you’ll be all good.

 Airbnb is another option that you’re going to want to keep in mind, as staying in a private room (rather than renting out the entire apartment) with a local can often work out to be more affordable as spending a night in a hostel, especially if you’re a couple.
 Head on over to the Airbnb website and you’ll find accommodation for as little as $20 a night.
-You’ll be more comfortable than you would be in a hostel, receive faster internet, and will get to hang out with the locals, which is what travel’s all about!
+You’ll be more comfortable than you would be in a hostel for not that much extra.

 If you’re confident driving in another country, you may want to look at getting a campervan for your time in New Zealand.
 Renting a campervan will cost around $40 a day, but when you take into account that that’s both accommodation and most of your transportation costs, it’s easy to see how you can save money with a camper.